-0. The consumer (NWDAF containing AnLF) sends a subscription request to NWDAF containing MTLF to retrieve a ML model, using Nnwdaf_MLModelProvision service as defined in TS 23.288 [5], including Analytics ID, model metric (e.g., accuracy, precision, recall, etc), pre-determined status (e.g. requested accuracy level and/or total training time) and/or periodically reporting condition (e.g. training round/time).
+0. The consumer (NWDAF containing AnLF) sends a subscription request to NWDAF containing MTLF to retrieve a ML model, using Nnwdaf_MLModelProvision service as defined in TS 23.288 [5], including Analytics ID, model metric (e.g., accuracy, precision, recall, etc.), and pre-determined status (e.g. requested accuracy level and/or total training time).

 NOTE 1: The requested accuracy level can be used to indicate the target accuracy level of the training process, and the FL server NWDAF may stop the training process when the requested accuracy level is achieved during the training process.